microsoft/live-share-sdk/packages/live-share-react/README.md

 Where traditional Fluid utilizes a developer-defined object schema with a hierarchal structure, this package abstracts that out on your behalf.
 While you can still tap into more complicated hierarchies with this library, it is designed to behave more like blob storage / NoSQL.

-To use Fluid's distributed-data structures (DDS) or Live Share's ephemeral objects, you can simply use the corresponding React hook, providing a unique identifier for that DDS.
+To use Fluid's distributed-data structures (DDS) or Live Share's live objects, you can simply use the corresponding React hook, providing a unique identifier for that DDS.
 If no DDS exists when the component is first mounted, we automatically create one for you.
 Otherwise, we will connect to the existing one.

 Much like React itself, this package is opinionated, and it may not be for everyone.
 To learn more about using Live Share the traditional way, see our [Live Share README](../live-share/README.md).

 ## Types of hooks

-Live Share supports all of the ephemeral data structures provided through Live Share, and most of the officially supported DDS's available through Fluid Framework.
+Live Share supports all of the live data structures provided through Live Share, and most of the officially supported DDS's available through Fluid Framework.
 If you have custom data objects, this package also exposes some underlying APIs for building your own custom React hooks.

 Here are the hooks provided by this library: